Aliases for COX6A2 Gene

 External Ids for COX6A2 Gene

 Cytochrome c oxidase (COX), the terminal enzyme of the mitochondrial respiratory chain, catalyzes the electron transfer from reduced cytochrome c to oxygen.
 It is a heteromeric complex consisting of 3 catalytic subunits encoded by mitochondrial genes and multiple structural subunits encoded by nuclear genes.
 The mitochondrially-encoded subunits function in electron transfer, and the nuclear-encoded subunits may be involved in the regulation and assembly of the complex.
 This nuclear gene encodes polypeptide 2 (heart/muscle isoform) of subunit VIa, and polypeptide 2 is present only in striated muscles.
 Polypeptide 1 (liver isoform) of subunit VIa is encoded by a different gene, and is found in all non-muscle tissues.
 These two polypeptides share 66% amino acid sequence identity. [provided by RefSeq, Jul 2008]

 GeneCards Summary for COX6A2 Gene

-COX6A2 (Cytochrome C Oxidase Subunit VIa Polypeptide 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and AMPK Enzyme Complex Pathway.
-GO annotations related to this gene include cytochrome-c oxidase activity.
+COX6A2 (Cytochrome C Oxidase Subunit 6A2) is a Protein Coding gene.
+Diseases associated with COX6A2 include Mitochondrial Complex Iv Deficiency and Fatal Infantile Cardioencephalomyopathy Due To Cytochrome C Oxidase Deficiency.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Cardiac muscle contraction.
+Gene Ontology (GO) annotations related to this gene include cytochrome-c oxidase activity.
 An important paralog of this gene is COX6A1.